ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - Sunny participated as a panelist in the community call [From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS](https://ropensci.org/commcalls/first-time-contributor/) telling about her experience developing the *bbsTawian* package as a project in the Champions Program,
 - Andrea participated in the Community Call in Spanish [Fostering Open Science in Latin America - rOpenSci Champions Program](https://ropensci.org/es/commcalls/champions-latino-2025/) sharing her experience during the Champions Program with people interested in applying to the next cohort.
-- Ezekiel participated as a mentor in the [Coworking Mini-Hackathon for First-Time Contributors](https://ropensci.org/blog/2025/01/24/coworking-hackathons/), helping people to do their first contribution to R packages.
+- Ezekiel participated as a mentor in the [Coworking Mini-Hackathon for First-Time Contributors](https://ropensci.org/blog/2025/01/24/coworking-hackathons/), helping people do their first contributions to R packages.
 - Francesca was the main host of our first community call in Portugues [The R community speaks Portuguese](https://ropensci.org/commcalls/translation-portuguese/) and also one of the mentors of our [Tradução + Hackathon = Traslaton rOpenSci](https://www.eventbrite.cl/e/traducao-hackathon-traslaton-ropensci-tickets-1045507530167) during LatinR 2024.

 Champions also wrote blog posts for rOpenSci's website covering technological aspects such as [“Resources For Using R With Screen Readers”](/blog/2024/09/05/screen-readers-tools/) by Liz Hare and also aspects such as the experience of being part of the program, such as [“Bridges and Communities.
 My Journey as an rOpenSci Champion”](/blog/2025/05/15/puentes-comunidades-campeones-ropensci/) by Andrea Vargas Gomez.

-Academic publication are also part of the outcomes of the Champions work.
-For example, Sehrish Kanwal wrote a paper about the [RNAsum R package](https://doi.org/10.1101/2025.01.10.24319650).
+Academic publications are also part of the outcomes of the Champions work.
+For example, Sehrish Kanwal published a paper about the [RNAsum R package](https://doi.org/10.1101/2025.01.10.24319650).

 LatinR, useR!, Posit and several other conferences were attended by our champions.
 For example, during LatinR, Government Advances in Statistical Programming Andrea presented the package she developed during the program.
 In addition Sunny, Andrea and Erika received scholarships to attend Posit Conf 2024 and Sunny and Andrea were able to participate.